 ), but it was nominated for seven Academy Awards, including two for Malick, as Best Director and for his screenplay.

-, it looked as if Malick might be going back into hibernation, but he returned seven years later with The New World
+For a while it looked as if Malick might be going back into hibernation, but he returned in 2005 with The New World

 , a portrait of John Smith and Pocahontas.
-The New World
+Like The Thin Red Line

 , a film about a couple who visit Oklahoma.
 The film was met with cheers and boos